-These compliance areas cover fair labor and payroll laws, sexual harassment, bribery and corruption, environmental and workplace safety, false advertising, whistleblower protection, product terms and services, and many others.
-A new laws triage process helps identify and assess all new laws and regulations to determine applicability, impact and remediation for all business areas and departments.
+These compliance areas cover fair labor and payroll laws, sexual harassment, bribery and corruption, environmental and workplace safety, false advertising, whistleblower protection, product terms and services and many others.
+We also identify and assess all new laws and regulations to determine applicability, impact and remediation.

-The chief ethics and compliance officer and their staff partner with business units to ensure they have appropriate resources and support to fulfill their ethics and compliance requirements and complete any role-specific needs.
+The chief ethics and compliance officer and their staff work closely with business units to ensure they have resources and support to fulfill their ethics and compliance requirements.

-In 2021, for the seventh consecutive year, Allstate was named one of the World’s Most Ethical Companies® by Ethisphere, a global leader in defining and advancing the standards of ethical business practices.
-The World’s Most Ethical Companies designation recognizes organizations that significantly influence the way business is conducted by fostering a culture of ethics and transparency at every level.
-The assessment is performed by a third-party benchmarking organization that works to drive industry best practices.
-Companies are scored in five categories: ethics and compliance, environmental and societal impact, a culture of ethics, governance, and leadership and reputation.
-The award factored in Allstate’s response to some challenges specific to 2020, including the pandemic, environmental, social, and governance factors, and the topic of equity, inclusion, and social justice.
-Allstate is the only honoree in the property and casualty insurance category for 2021.
+For the eighth consecutive year, Allstate has been named one of the World’s Most Ethical Companies by Ethisphere, a global leader in defining and advancing the standards of ethical business practices.
+This designation recognizes organizations that significantly influence the way business is conducted by fostering a culture of ethics and transparency at every level.
+The assessment is performed by the third-party benchmarking organization scoring companies in five categories: ethics and compliance, environmental and societal impact, a culture of ethics, governance, and leadership and reputation.
+The award factored in Allstate’s response to some challenges specific to the COVID-19 pandemic, as well as other environmental, social and governance factors.